MuhammadMuneeb007/Disease-To-Drug/Readme.md

-# Drug Database Downloader 💊
+# Download drugs related to diseases 💊

 Download drugs and compounds for any disease from major biomedical databases.